Posted By: SSF Law Firm Posted In: Bicycle Accident, Pedestrian Accident Posted On: April 15, 2020

-Pennsylvania may be under a stay at home order, but that does not mean residents aren’t finding ways to get recreation.
-Initially, the stay at home orders for Pennsylvania did not list bike shops as essential businesses.
+Pennsylvania may be under a stay-at-home order, but that does not mean residents aren’t finding ways to get recreation.
+Initially, the stay-at-home orders for Pennsylvania did not list bike shops as essential businesses.
 However, with outreach to the mayor’s office from several groups, that quickly changed.
 The Bicycle Coalition of Greater Philadelphia, local bike shops, and local companies like BikeCo know that bicycle shops are vital.

 Bike shop owners have reported an increase in first-time riders as well.
 As long as people maintain proper social distancing when they are out riding, outdoor exercising is encouraged.
 In fact, many people are using their bikes as their main method of transportation because they view cycling to work as less risky than taking public transportation, where COVID-19 may spread more easily.